Army Basic Training (BMT)

 O-k, someone cue the soundtrack to the movie “Patton”: Up until week seven you were probably still in a major learning-mode.
 But by now, some things will start to become second nature.
 In fact during Week Seven and Eight you should be connecting the dots and demonstrating everything you learned up until now.
 Your weapons training culminates with a weapons qualification test on your M16A2 automatic rifle.
 Soldiers continue with their weapon training and participate in the Night Infiltration Course.

-During this time you'll learn how to set up tents, use individual tactical movements and go on night patrols.
+During this time you’ll learn how to set up tents, use individual tactical movements and go on night patrols.
 You’ll be eating MREs (Meals Ready to Eat).
 This is all just a precursor for your special tactical field exercise.
 This basically mirrors field deployment and is a part of Basic Training for all the Armed Services.
-The night infiltration coarse can be especially hard if you have not mastered many of the things taught over the past few weeks.
+The night infiltration course can be especially hard if you have not mastered many of the things taught over the past few weeks.
 Field deployments are realty of the Army.
 And although there is an element of fun to this portion of Army Basic Training, its importance cannot be ignored.

 Prior to graduating you will go on a 7 day adventure that will test your dedication to learning and graduating.
 You will go on a 6.25 mile march in full gear where your legs will be tested.
-You will cover everything you have learned so far, including doing a urban operational training exercise.
+You will cover everything you have learned so far, including doing an urban operational training exercise.
 This is designed to give you a taste of what to expect when you get to the Sand Box.

 Before you know it you’ll be finished and the last week of BCT will be spent getting ready for your graduation and preparing for the next stage of your career which focuses on Advanced Individual Training.
 Where you go depends on what you are going to do for a living.
 Non-combat specialties will attend formal Army Schools while combat specialties will find themselves back in the field for another 8-to 12 weeks depending on the job.